Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/approvals/index.md

 * Action (i.e., APPROVE or REJECT).

 * Reason for approval or rejection.
 This field is necessary for the successful submission when required by the workflow associated with the order.
-Typically a reason is required for a rejection.
+Typically, a reason is required for a rejection.

 Here is an example of what the fully-assembled request body JSON might look like: